NSW Premier Cricket: Former clubs

-Sydney's suburban sprawl over the past 120 years has seen the introduction of new outer-suburban clubs and the disappearance or mergers of some inner-city clubs.
-The most successful club no longer in the competition is Paddington which won 9 first grade titles between 1894/95 and 1953/54 before being forced to merge with Glebe-South Sydney to form the Sydney District CC in 1965 - this merged club later left the competition in 1985.
-Other ex-clubs include a previous club called Sydney that won 3 titles, East Sydney (the inaugural first grade champion in 1893/94), Glebe (5 titles), South Sydney, Canterbury, Redfern, Middle Harbour, Leichhardt and Newtown.
-Petersham and Marrickville had each won a first grade title prior to merging to become Petersham-Marrickville.
-They won 4 titles as a merged outfit before merging again with Randwick, which had won 7 titles, to become Randwick-Petersham.

-NSW Premier Cricket
+Competition format

 The competition consists of 20 clubs who field one side in each of the five grades.
 In the 1st Grade competition, each side plays every other side over a total of 19 rounds.
 All other grades play only 15 rounds, thus missing out on playing 4 teams each season.
 The additional 4 rounds that are played by the 1st Grade sides are generally one day matches that take place on Sundays (won by Sydney University in 2010/2011).